rthiago/cv/index.md

 `Mar 2015 - Feb 2016`
 __Senior backend developer__, Titans Group

-- Development and maintenance of an API for a mobile e-learning app, using Python and Django
+- Development and maintenance of an API for a mobile e-learning app
+- Python and Django

 `Apr 2009 - Mar 2015`